 Please remember that your puppy is not going potty in the house on purpose but because he or she doesn’t know any better.
 Therefore, your best allies during puppy potty training are patience, planning, and plenty of positive reinforcement.
 Also, do not dwell on negative reinforcement when accidents happen (and they will happen!), because it is essential to maintain a bond of trust and security between puppy and owner during puppy potty training that only compassion and calmness can facilitate.
 Different sizes and breeds will train differently.
 We recommend that you work with our recommended dog trainer from a very early age to begin the best habits for that particular puppy.

-Crate training is a way to confine the puppy in a small area when it is not being watched so that it does not soil the house or chew up shoes.
+Crate training is a way to confine the puppy in a small area so that it does not soil the house or chew up shoes when he or she is not being watched.
 The crate can be used humanely when the owners are aware of the proper exercise requirements and have set up a schedule for eating and going outside to help with potty training.
-The crate can become a den for most dogs and greatly aid in the owner's ability to potty train.
-See handout on crate training for a more thorough explanation to make crate training successful.
+The crate can become a den for most dogs and greatly aid in the owner’s ability to potty train.

-Puppy potty training begins with knowing when you should take your puppy outside to do its business.
+Puppy potty training begins with knowing when you should take your puppy outside to do his or her business.
 The most common times to take your puppy out to potty are: